 X1: External Intervention: An external actor's effect on a country's security and economy is taken into consideration by this metric.
 External actors, both covert and overt, are involved in the internal affairs of a state at risk by governments, militaries, intelligence agencies, identity groups, or other organizations that may have an impact on the balance of power in the country.
-Economic engagement by external players, including multilateral organizations, such as significant loans, development projects or foreign assistance such as continuing budgetary support, control of finances or supervision of the state's economic policy, is also a key emphasis of the indication.
+Economic engagement by external players, including multilateral organizations, such as significant loans, development projects or foreign assistance such as continuing budgetary support, control of finances or supervision of the state's economic policy, is also a key emphasis of the indication That is to say, the economic dependence condition is taken into consideration.
 Humanitarian intervention, such as the deployment of an international peacekeeping operation, is also taken into account when discussing foreign intervention.